 When: 2017 – 2018

 Between July 2017 and March 2018 we made Yırca Soaphouse Project with Yırca Hanımeli Handmade and Homemade products (Yırca Village Association, Yırca Hanımeli Commercial Enterprise) in Soma, Manisa.
-The project is about transform to a 100 years old stone house for soap and food production and renew the grocery shop which is next to the house as a cafe for women.
-The house was bought by Yırca Hanımeli Association, which tries create alternatives against ruinous effects of the coal economy on nature and people and aims to attach the women into economic life in a sharing way,
+The project is about transform to a 100 years old stone house and it’s garden for soap and food production and renew the grocery shop which is next to the house as a cafe for women.
+The house was bought by Yırca Hanımeli Association, which tries create alternatives against ruinous effects of the coal economy on nature and people and aims to attach the women into economic life in a sharing way.

 The story of Yırca begins with cutting 13 trees for the 3rd thermic central in Soma in September 2014.
 People of Yırca started a resistence against to 3rd central with participation of ngos, who were on the field after the Soma mine diseaster in May 2014.
 Yırca is the closest village to Soma and a critical part of its land on previous 2 central projects.
 The resistance that remembered by cutting 6600 olive trees in one night by dozers, gained victory by court decision at the same day of cuttings and even more olive trees are planted afterwards.
 At about the same time Tider (Necessary Needs Association) was looking for a village to do more than just help, make women let take part in economy and become business owners.
 Olive resistance leaded the way to bring Tider and women from Yırca together and to establish Yırca Hanımeli.
 Tider were started to the process by giving making perfumed soap lecturers to 34 women and gaved sertificate to women.
 Women of Yırca worked incorporate with Tider between December 2014 and January 2016.
 In this period they produced for companies and bulk orders.
 In March 2015, Yırca Hanımeli made its first crowd funding campaign and shared the idea of producing olive soap with the slogan “The dirt of coal the clean of soap!”